National Apprenticeship Week 2023 top tips (Blog)

-6-12 February 2023 is National Apprenticeship Week.
-The week is a celebration on how apprenticeships are a great pathway to career success and a viable alternative to university.
+5-11 February 2024 is National Apprenticeship Week.
+This is a celebration of how apprenticeships are a great pathway to career success and an alternative to going to university.

-Apprenticeships provide a fantastic opportunity to work with a local employer to gain real and valuable work experience, as well as the theory to develop employability skills and prospects for the future.
+Apprenticeships provide a fantastic opportunity to work with an employer to gain real and valuable work experience, as well as the theory to develop employability skills and prospects for the future.

-If you’re considering an apprenticeship after college, take a look at our top tips and advice below!
+If you're considering an apprenticeship after college, take a look at our tips and advice below:

 Apprenticeship or university?

-Deciding what to do when you leave college is tough.
-Do you go to university and get a degree or gain an apprenticeship and earn while you learn?
-There are of course other options, such as employment and gap year, however, university and apprenticeships remain two of the most common choices.
-Take a look at the main benefits of each below:
+There are of course other options such as employment or a gap year, however, university and apprenticeships remain two of the most common choices.
+The main benefits of each are:

-- Going to university - you'll be able to pick from thousands of courses, a degree will leave your career more open-ended in terms of future opportunities, you'll gain your independence by living away from home and you'll acquire a whole range of soft skills, transferrable to any job role.
+• University - you'll be able to pick from thousands of courses, have the option of a placement year in the UK or abroad, enjoy a wide range of social opportunities, gain your independence by living away from home and acquire a range of transferrable skills.

 Take a look at the video below for an Introduction to Apprenticeships from Callywith Careers Advisors David Sellars and Sue Willmott.